 Taxpayers must use one of five filing statuses.
-Filing status impacts the calculation of income tax, affects the amount of the standard deduction, and determines allowance or limitation of certain credits and deductions.
+Filing status impacts the calculation of income tax, affects the amount of the standard deduction, and allows or limits certain credits and deductions.
 More than one filing status can apply to a taxpayer; use the one that will result in the highest standard deduction.